 Note: The following announcement was sent to the CSES email list.
-To receive notices like this one by email, please send an email to [email protected] and let us know you would like to join.
+To receive notices like this one by email, please join our mailing list.

 Dear Comparative Study of Electoral Systems (CSES) user community,

-We are extremely pleased to announce that Ruth Dassonneville of the University of Montreal and Ian McAllister of the Australian National University are the winners of the 2019 GESIS Klingemann Prize for the Best CSES Scholarship, for their article “Gender, Political Knowledge, and Descriptive Representation: The Impact of Long-Term Socialization” in the American Journal of Political Science.
+We are extremely pleased to announce that Eelco Harteveld of the University of Amsterdam, Stefan Dahlberg of the University of Gothenburg, Andrej Kokkonen of Aarhus University, and Wouter Van Der Brug of the University of Amsterdam are the winners of the 2020 GESIS Klingemann Prize for the Best CSES Scholarship, for their article “Gender Differences in Vote Choice: Social Cues and Social Harmony as Heuristics” in the British Journal of Political Science.

-This year’s Selection Committee consisted of Henrik Oscarsson (chair) of the University of Gothenburg in Sweden, Christina Eder of the GESIS – Leibniz Institute for the Social Sciences in Germany, and Kimuli Kasara of Columbia University in the United States.
+This year’s Selection Committee consisted of Eva Anduiza (chair) of Universitat Autònoma de Barcelona in Spain, Ruth Dassonneville of the Université de Montréal in Canada, and Keith Smith of the GESIS – Leibniz Institute for the Social Sciences in Germany.
 The Selection Committee described their selection of the winning work as follows:

 The CSES would like to thank the Selection Committee for their work and the many persons who nominated works for consideration.
 We furthermore thank the GESIS – Leibniz Institute for the Social Sciences for their sponsorship and support of the prize since its establishment in 2011.